skywalker212/my-dictionary/README.md

 # my-dictionary
-A simple dictionary app with add and remove terms functionality
+A simple dictionary app with add and remove terms functionality using node.js